SiLab-Bonn/tj-monopix2-daq/README.md

 4. Double check, that you did not place the jumper in the wrong place!
 5. Turn the readout system on and verify the setting by a ping to the new IP address.

+## Test setup and software configuration
+A `testbench.yaml` file containing information on the individual setup is required for operation.
+It is located in the `tjmonopix2` folder and contains an extensive list of configuration options that are documented there.